The Weathermen Townhouse Explosion

 The Weathermen were members of the radical Weather Underground group.
 Named after a lyric in Bob Dylan’s Subterranean Homesick Blues (“You don’t need a weatherman to know which way the wind blows”), the protest group was founded at the University of Michigan in the late 1960s.
 A militant faction of the Students for Democratic Society, the “Weathermen,” as they called themselves, protested the Vietnam war by bombing the US Capitol, the Pentagon, and organizing the “Days of Rage” protest in Chicago in 1969.

 On the ill-fated day of March 6th, two of the Weathermen were working on making pipe bombs in the basement of Number 18.
 Diana Oughton, a 28-year old community college teacher, and Terry Robbins, a 23-year old left wing activist who had been part of the Kent State campus riots in 1968, were making the bombs using dynamite and and nails as shrapnel.
 Their plan was supposedly to bomb an officer’s party at Fort Dix in New Jersey, and the library of Columbia University.
 Unfortunately Robbins’ inexperience with explosives caused him to cross wires and the resulting explosion completely demolished the townhouse in an instant.
 A third member of the cell, Ted Gold, was walking into the house when it exploded, and he was killed by collapsing masonry.
-Upstairs the two remaining members of the group, Kathy Boudin and Cathy Wilkerson, stumbled onto the street, covered in blood, their clothes burnt off their bodies.
-The story goes that their neighbor at Number 16, a certain Dustin Hoffman, came out to help them.
-Finding a loose subway token in the rubble, Boudin and Wilkerson ran for Sixth Avenue and boarded an uptown F train, evading capture.
+Upstairs the two remaining members of the group, Kathy Boudin, who had been in the shower and emerged naked, and Cathy Wilkerson, who was naked from the waist up from having her blouse blown, off stumbled onto the street.
+Susan Wager, an ex-wife of Henry Fonda, who was a neighbor, took them inside where they showered, and they changed into the fresh change of clothes Wager gave them.
+They fled into the subway.
+Their leaving so quickly was considered suspicious, and was the first sign to authorities that the explosion was not an accident.

 A police search of the rubble yielded a live anti-tank artillery shell, 57 sticks of dynamite, four pipe bombs and a map of the network of tunnels underneath Columbia University.
 But of Boudin and Wilkerson, no trace was to be seen.
 For nearly a decade they evaded capture, despite being on the FBI’s most wanted list.
 Wilkerson finally surrendered in 1980, and Boudin was arrested taking part in the 1981 Brink’s armored car robbery that resulted in the killing of two policemen and an armed guard.